-In F1, the winner of the championship is the person who has performed the best overall over the course of the season, and it doesn’t really matter how many races they have won.
-Winning races will obviously be key, as wins come with substantial points gains, but it makes it impossible for someone with one win and 20 out-of-the-points finishes to win the championship.
+In F1, the winner of the championship is the person who has performed the best over the course of the season, and it doesn’t really matter how many races they have won.
+Winning races will obviously be key, as wins yield substantial points, but it makes it impossible for someone with one win and 22 out-of-the-points finishes to win the championship.

 Winning a NASCAR championship does obviously require you to win races and be a skilled driver, but it puts less of a focus on your overall season performance and more of a focus on how well you perform in the last races of the playoffs.
 This doesn’t necessarily take anything away from the excitement of NASCAR, but it is a major difference between it and F1.

-One of the biggest differences in terms of the ruleset of these two motorsports lies in the telemetry.
-This is basically data about the car and how it is driving throughout the race.
+Another big regulatory difference between the two sports lies in the telemetry.
+Telemetry is the various bits of data about the car and how it is performing throughout the race.
 You may watch an F1 race and see the team radio being displayed, with messages being relayed between the drivers and their mechanics off the track.

-They might discuss strategies and what they plan to do over the next few laps, and their race engineer has at their disposal plenty of information about the car that allow them to plan ahead and form strategies in real time.
-Not only can they tell the driver what to do, but the drivers can also make changes to the car itself in real time while going several hundred miles per hour.
+They might discuss strategies and what they plan to do over the next few laps, and their race engineer has at their disposal plenty of information about the car that allows them to plan ahead and form strategies in real time.
+Not only can they tell the driver what to do (to an extent), but the drivers can also make changes to the car itself in real time while going several hundred miles per hour.

 The driver can change things like brake bias and many different engine settings all while they are racing.
 This gives them a lot of control, and it is control that NASCAR drivers do not have.
-The telemetry information from the car goes to the officials, and not the pit crews.
+The telemetry information in NASCAR goes from the cars to the officials, and not the pit crews.
 This means NASCAR drivers can’t change things about the car on the go like F1 drivers can.

 Rolling vs Standing Start

-F1 races on the other hand have a standing start, meaning the cars go from rest.
+F1 races on the other hand use a standing start, meaning the cars go from rest in their grid positions.
 This makes for some very interesting first corners, but it also means the drivers need to be on their toes.
 The start is dictated by a set of lights that go out after a random amount of time.
 This tests the drivers’ reflexes, and if they jump the start, they can receive a penalty.

 The Penalty System